lunelson/sass-list-maps/README.md

 $native-map: ( alpha: 1, beta: 2, gamma: 3,);
 ```

-So a list-map is a list of pairs: it can be of any length, but each item in that list must be a list of two.
+A list-map is a list of pairs: it can be of any length, but each item in that list must be a list of two.
 The first item in each pair is the 'key', the second the 'value'.
 This 'value' can be a primitive (number, boolean, string) or a list (can also be another list-map).
 A 'nested' list-map (list-map within a list-map) therefore, looks like this in its simplest form (compared again to a native map):

 ```scss
 $list-map-z: (